OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The `results` value MUST be a JSON array.
 Each element MUST be a correctly formatted Entity (see [Representing an Entity](#representinganentity)).

 The `__count` name/value pair represents the inlinecount.
-Its value MUST be an integer.
-See <ref>inlinecount</ref> for details on when it is required and when it is prohibited.
+Its value MUST be an integer corresponding to the total count of members in the collection represented by the request.
+If present, this name/value pair MUST come before the `results` name/value pair.
+See <ref>`$inlinecount`</ref> for details on when it is required and when it is prohibited.

 The `__next` name/value pair MAY be included.
 If provided, its value MUST be a string containing a URL.
 If provided, then the response MUST be interpreted as a partial result.
 The client MAY request this URL if it wishes to receive the next part of the collection or EntitySet.